 Craig stays connected with the industry and other training providers wherever he can.
 His research is mainly concerned with creative practice, and so he is always keen to maintain and improve links between the academy and industry.
 He continues to undertake freelance script consultancy.

 Craig has worked as a reviewer, assessor and judge in various academic and industry contexts.
 This has included work for: the Australian Writers' Guild; Melbourne Web Festival; British Film Institute; Australian Teachers of Media; Queensland Writers' Centre; NYC Midnight Screenwriting Challenge; and many book publishers and journal presses.

-Craig currently sits on the Executive for the Australian Screen Production Education and Research Association (ASPERA) and the Australasian Association of Writing Programs (AAW).
+Craig currently sits on the Executive for both the Australian Screen Production Education and Research Association (ASPERA) and the Australasian Association of Writing Programs (AAW).
 He is co-editor of the Journal of Screenwriting, and is on the editorial board of Media Practice and Education, the Journal of Writing in Creative Practice, and Writing in Practice: The Journal of Creative Writing Research.